eggseedd/quietspot/DOCUMENTATION.md

 - Tap "Save" to record

 #### 3. **Viewing Your History**
-- Navigate to the "History" tab
+- Open the home screen to review saved recordings
 - Swipe through your previous recordings
 - Tap any entry to see:
   - Exact dB level